jdavis/jdavis.github.com/_posts/2014-04-05-vim-tab-madness-buffers-vs-tabs.md

 The important thing to note is that a window can view any buffer it wishes; it isn't forced to look at the same buffer.
 And we've all noticed this.
-When editing a file, if we type `:vsplit`, we will get a vertical split and in the other window, we will see the current file we are editing!
+When editing a file, if we type `:vsplit`, we will get a vertical split and in the other window, we will see the current buffer we are editing!

 That should no longer be confusing because a window lets us look at *any* buffer.
 It just so happens that when creating a new split: `:split` or